JMU Psychology Projects and Training Opportunities

 - Assist us with special events and with advertising our programs.
-Selected examples include walking Francis (our therapy dog) around campus to advertise our services, helping out at events for National Suicide Prevention Day, the Walk for Hope, or National Eating Disorders Week, representing the Counseling Center at events such as Block Party in the Burg, and creating brochures or tri-fold boards.
+Selected examples include attending outreach events with our staff and/or one of our four therapy dogs to advertise our services, helping out at events for National Suicide Prevention Day, the Walk for Hope, our Miniature Therapy Horse outreach event, or National Eating Disorders Week, representing the Counseling Center at events such as Block Party in the Burg, and creating brochures or tri-fold boards.

 - Learn all about the role and functions of a University counseling center.